Update: A post at the blog Your Genetic Genealogist just went up with a very similar story to mine. Check it out.

 “For anyone still naive enough to believe in the myth of racial purity, it is one more corroboration that the social categories of ‘white’ and ‘black’ are and always have been more porous than can be imagined,” wrote Harvard Professor Henry Louis “Skip” Gates Jr. in an article about Michelle Obama’s ancestry.

-While much has been written about European ancestry among African Americans what’s less well known is how many Americans, like me, who consider themselves white also have African ancestry.
+While much has been written about European ancestry among African Americans, what’s less well known is how many Americans, like me, who consider themselves white also have African ancestry.

-200 Years or Five Generations
+African DNA Explained Over 200 Years or Five Generations

-This is by no means meant to represent the percent of African ancestry among those who identify themselves as being of European descent across America.
+This is by no means meant to represent the percent of African ancestry among those who identify as of European descent across America.
 It is simply a snapshot of those in our database at this time.
 Our researchers have also excluded those with more than 5 percent African ancestry with the assumption that it’s more likely that their ancestry is known.
 That doesn’t mean it is known, just as it doesn’t mean that those of European descent with 5 percent or less African ancestry are unaware of it.

-In addition, our database includes customers who are actually European so the actual percentage of Americans of European descent in our database who have African ancestry may be higher.
+In addition, our database includes customers who are actually European so the percentage of Americans of European descent in our database who have African ancestry may be higher.

 Another View of History

-At the very least these findings suggest a more complicated picture of race relations at that time.
+At the very least, these findings suggest a more complicated picture of race relations at that time.

 Generational Differences